 Why do we reach for sad movies when we're facing something difficult?
-It seems counterproductive to absorb yourself into even more pain when you're suffering heartbreak, loss, or illness...
+When you're grieving and reeling from catastrophe, it might seem counterproductive to absorb yourself into downer movies.

-Here are my picks for the best movies about grief and loss that depict characters dealing with emotional sufferings of all kinds.
+Here are the best movies about grief and loss that depict characters dealing with emotional suffering of all kinds.

 12. P.S.
 I Love You (2007)

-When Gerry (Gerard Butler) dies of a brain tumor, his wife Holly (Hilary Swank) self-isolates for weeks.
-Sure, they bickered a lot, but it was a passionate and loving relationship that leaves Holly inconsolable.
+When Gerry (played by Gerard Butler) dies of a brain tumor, his wife Holly (played by Hilary Swank) self-isolates for weeks.
+Sure, they bickered a lot, but it was a passionate and loving relationship that leaves Holly inconsolable when tragedy ends it.

-As her husband, Gerry knew her extremely well and he pre-empted her meltdown: before he passed away, he wrote and recorded a series of letters that would come to her over a staggered period, meant to help her through her grief and motivate her to live again.
+But Gerry knew her extremely well and he pre-empted her meltdown.
+Before he passed away, he wrote and recorded a series of letters that would come to her over a staggered period, meant to help her through her grief and motivate her to live again.

 Holly's mom is understandably concerned that Gerry's continued presence will prevent Holly from ever getting over him, but it actually guides her along a journey of acceptance.

-Although Richard LaGravenese's soppy romance is heavily sentimentalized, it might console you in your own pain and possibly help you deal with existential darkness.
+Although Richard LaGravenese's soppy romance is heavily sentimentalized, it might console you in your own pain and possibly help you deal with your own existential darkness.

 11. Southpaw (2015)